nhsx-mirror/skunkworks-ambulance-queueing-prediction/README.md

 ## Intended Use

 This proof of concept ([TRL 4](https://en.wikipedia.org/wiki/Technology_readiness_level)) is intended to demonstrate the technical validity of applying a Random Forest modelling technique to numerous datasets in order to solve the problem of ambulance delays while handing patients over to the emergency departments at hospitals.
-The data that were available for the project were:
-1. Ambulance assignments data
-2. Incidents data
-3. Patient transfers data

 It is not intended for deployment in a clinical or non-clinical setting without further development and compliance with the [UK Medical Device Regulations 2002](https://www.legislation.gov.uk/uksi/2002/618/contents/made) where the product qualifies as a medical device.

 ## Data Protection